-8.2.3 For the MAB, the minimum quoracy is the Chair or Deputy Chair and 3 module convenors from the list of approved members.
+8.2.3 For the MAB, attendance can be virtual or in-person.
+The minimum quoracy is the Chair or Deputy Chair and 3 module convenors from the list of approved members.

 8.3 School Progression and Award Boards (PAB)